 The remaining members of the Registry are appointed by the House and Senate.
 The Senate has the authority to appoint two (2) members with one (1) member being chosen by the Senate Democratic Caucus and the other being appointed by the Senate Republican Caucus.
 Likewise, the House is empowered to appoint two (2) members to the board, with one (1) appointee being chosen by the House Democratic Caucus and the other appointee being made by the House Republican Caucus.

-David Golden, Secretary – Kingsport, Gubernatorial Appointee.
+David Golden, Chairman – Kingsport, Gubernatorial Appointee.
 Term expires December 31, 2021.

-Paige Burcham Dennis – South Fulton, Gubernatorial Appointee.
+Paige Burcham Dennis, Secretary – South Fulton, Gubernatorial Appointee.
 Term expires December 31, 2021.

 Henry Fincher – Cookeville, House Democratic Caucus Appointee.
 Term expires December 31, 2014.